On Becoming A Selfish Giver

 In the moment of taking care of a patient in the hospital, or sitting with a child during a meltdown, of course it is beneficial to be “selfless” and think of the others’ needs.
 We are present and nurturing in an emotionally adult way.
 This is our strength.

 The danger lies in the extent to which this concept travels into every corner of our lives.
-We are told from a very young age, especially young girls, that we need to give and give to others.
-To our kids, family, and everyone around us.
+We are told from a very young age, especially young girls, that we need to give, and give to others only.
+Give to our kids, family, and everyone around us.
 The thread of moral necessity is woven into this message.

 So when we grow up and become moms or nurses or caregivers, we feel bad inside if we do something for ourselves.
 Because we’re not supposed to do that!

-Many nurses and moms tell me they feel guilty if they workout when their kids are home or if they rest on their days off when their house is messy.
+Many nurses and moms tell me they feel guilty if they workout when their kids are home.
+They feel guilty if they rest on their days off when the house is a mess.

-And this is such an understandable feeling when put through the lens of what we are told and how we are socialized that the best nurses/women/moms are selfless.
+This is such an understandable experience when put through the lens of how girls are socialized and told that the best nurses/women/moms are selfless.

 Is there a place for being both selfless and selfish in actually having concern for our own wellbeing?